 How to Caramelize Onions

-Learn how to make caramelized onions with my simple technique and step-by-step tutorial using onions and oil - perfect on burgers or pizza!
+Learn how to make caramelized onions with my simple technique and step-by-step tutorial using onions and oil - great on burgers or pizza!

 This post may contain affiliate links.
 Please read our disclosure policy.